A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Introduction

 \subsubsection{Neural Networks and PDEs}

 A well-established line of research is that of solving high-dimensional PDEs by NNs assuming that the NN is the solution of the underlying PDE, e.g., \cite{DGM, berner2018analysis, Curse, JentzenKolmogorov, Reisinger2019, JentzenHeat, weinan2017deep,eigel2018variational}.
-In this regime, it is often possible to bound the size of the involved NNs in a way that does not depend exponentially on the underlying dimension.
+In this regime, it is often possible to bound the size of the involved NNs in a way that does not scale exponentially with the underlying dimension.
 In that way, these results are quite related to our approaches.
 Our results do not seek to represent the solution of a PDE as a NN, but a parametric map.
-Moreover, we analyze the low complexity of the solution manifold in terms of Kolmogorov $N$-widths.
+Moreover, we analyze the complexity of the solution manifold in terms of Kolmogorov $N$-widths.
 Finally, the underlying spatial dimension of the involved PDEs in our case would usually be moderate.
 However, the dimension of the parameter space could be immense.

-In \cite{SchwabZech}, the approximation rates of NNs for polynomial chaos functions based on the analyticity of the solution map $y\mapsto u_y$ are established.
-Polynomial chaos functions are one particular basis, which can often be chosen to be reasonably small in many parametric problems.
-Hence, these results prove that NNs can solve parametric problems depending only on an intrinsic dimension.
-Our results allow a wider range of reduced bases and remain valid if the parametric map is not necessarily analytic.

-Finally, we mention the works \cite{Khoo, RBNonlinearProblems, lee2018model, yang2018physics, raissi2018deep} which apply NNs in one way or another to parametric problems.
+One of the first approaches analyzing NN approximation rates for solutions of parametric PDEs was carried out in \cite{SchwabZech}.
+In that work, the analyticity of the solution map $y\mapsto u_y$ and polynomial chaos expansions with respect to the parametric variable are used to approximate the map $y\mapsto u_y$ by ReLU NNs of moderate size.
+Moreover, we mention the works \cite{Khoo, RBNonlinearProblems, lee2018model, yang2018physics, raissi2018deep} which apply NNs in one way or another to parametric problems.
 These approaches study the topic of learning a parametric problem but do not offer a theoretical analysis of the required sizes of the involved NNs.
 These results form our motivation to study the constructions of this paper.